I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Modern Day Tightwads

-People with deep pockets and short arms are not in short supply.
+People with deep pockets and short arms are quite plentiful today.

-Stacey wants to pass on his stingy ways to others so he wrote the book Super Scrooge; a manual for ultra-savers.
+Stacey wants to pass on his stingy ways to others, so he wrote the book Super Scrooge; a manual for ultra-savers.
 But, there could be a marketing problem with a book like this; the only people interested in reading it will be too cheap to buy it.
+Aha!
+The library.

 Stacey has a sneaky tip on how to avoid buying a round of drinks in a bar, although the downside of that might be a dwindling circle of friends.
 He has plenty of other ideas about how to sponge off other people and doesn’t seem concerned about the negative impact this has on those around him.